calebmsword/cpp-notes/value category.md

 <details>
 <summary>Note</summary>
 <br>
 <p>The term "xvalue" was understood by the C++ standards committee to be a vague and arbitrary name.
-To quote Bjarne Stroustrup's [2013 document](https://www.stroustrup.com/terminology.pdf) on the xvalue terminology:</p>
+To quote Bjarne Stroustrup's <a href="https://www.stroustrup.com/terminology.pdf">2013 document</a> on the xvalue terminology:</p>

 > "We really don’t have anything that guides us to a good name for those esoteric beasts.
 They are important to people working with the (draft) standard text, but are unlikely to become a household name.
 We didn’t find any real constraints on the naming to guide us, so we picked ‘x’ for the center, the unknown, the strange, the xpert only, or even x-rated."